 The smoothie features her BodyLab Vanilla Whey Protein Complex which I unfortunately did not have on hand so I opted for my Trader Joe’s Whey Protein in vanilla.
 I am guessing they are pretty similar, so I moved forward with the recipe.
 The smoothie includes rice milk, spinach, banana, chia seeds, sunflower butter and protein powder.
 This was a convenient recipe for me since I usually have all these ingredients on hand.
 Not having too many ingredients was very helpful.

 Now for the taste, it was surprisingly good.
 I honestly wasn’t sure how the sunflower butter would marry with the rest of the ingredients but the banana and sunflower butter take over most of the flavor and the spinach adds a freshness without being to overpowering.
 I may even actually pick up a container of the BodyLab protein powder when I am done with my current protein powder to see how the BodyLab version compares to the Trader Joe’s variety.

 I would definitely recommend trying the recipe for this shake.
+Looking at J-Lo, there are many things she is doing right and I will try one of them to see how it works continuously.
 Not only is it delicious, but if this is one of the items J-Lo is eating I am going to give it a try as well.